GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/config.md

 To enforce the *owner-approval-before-submit* rule, this plugin provides **`find_owners:submit_rule/1`** and **`find_owners:submit_filter/2`** predicates for Gerrit projects.

+By default change authors are assumed to have approved changes since gerrit does not allow adding authors as reviewers.
+A side effec of this is a change from an author may appear to have bypassed the *owner-approval-before-submit* rule since there may not be a Code-Review vote from an owner.
+This behavior can be changed by setting the global variable autoAuthorApproval to false in gerrit.config.

 If a Gerrit project wants to enforce this *owner-approval* policy, it can add a `submit_rule` to the [`rules.pl` file](